 We booked a small room and it was the perfect size for the two of us.
-Our room was appointed with a comfortable queen sized bed that was low to the ground.
-Covered with pillows, a duvet and a brightly covered Pendelton blanket we found ourselves sleeping quite cozily after our daily adventures in the city and by the shore.
+Our room was appointed with a comfortable queen-sized bed that was low to the ground.
+Covered with pillows, a duvet, and a brightly covered Pendelton blanket.
+We found ourselves sleeping quite cozily after our daily adventures in the city and by the shore.
 Our room also had a record player with some records available to play which was a nice surprise.

+I absolutely love the details of the room.
+The patina gold fixtures, the color palette, the toiletries, the textures.
+Everything worked together so well.
 This was a small space and it was utilized to the fullest.
 The opposite wall from the bed worked as a hanging place for items you may use more often.
 The furnishings were minimal, however, everything was functional and nothing was just for show.

 929 South Broadway